The Road Less Traveled

 It was the perfect place to spend the last night of a long and eventful trip that opened our eyes to more possibilities for further adventures in eastern Arizona and northern New Mexico than we ever imagined.

 Part of the pleasure of traveling around the Southwest is finding great little diners and coffee shops that serve up a little local color with their cappuccinos and scones.
 We made some great new finds on this trip, and here are a few of our favorites:

 We have always regarded eastern Arizona as a bit of cultural desert, so we were amazed to stumble on this great little cafe/bakery right on route 191 in St. Johns, Arizona.
 The Village Cafe serves up very good espresso drinks with wonderful home-baked goods.
-Owners David and Albina Knez just opened their doors a few weeks ago, bringing good taste and conviviality to a community that could really use a shot in the arm.
-If you are traveling anywhere in eastern Arizona, be sure to stop in.
-And make sure to try the banana bread!
+And make sure you try the banana bread!